zhangzhiyu321/my_learn/README.md

 # my_learn

 This project demonstrates a small web page that allows you to draw curves by selecting points.
 You can configure axis ranges, import or export `.dat` files and clear the plot.
-Points can be moved, deleted, copied or rotated.
-Rectangle selection, clipboard copy/paste, segment sampling (now supporting multiple points) and a toggle for showing the curve are available.
+Points can be moved, deleted or rotated.
+Rectangle selection, segment sampling (now supporting multiple points) and a toggle for showing the curve are available.
 If no points are selected, the segment sampler uses all points.
 Basic undo/redo operations are supported.

 Reloading the page resets all points and settings as no data is stored between sessions.